numenta/htmresearch/projects/capybara/datasets/README.md

 datasets.

 ## Usage
-To download and format the data, run: `./run_all.sh`.
+To download and format the data, run: `./run.sh`.
 The UCR data is password protected, so you'll have to download it manually:
 * Download the zipped data [here](http://www.cs.ucr.edu/~eamonn/time_series_data/UCR_TS_Archive_2015.zip)
-* Password to unzip: `attempttopredict`.
+* Password to unzip: `attempttoclassify`.
 Make sure to unzip it in `nupic.research/projects/capybara/datasets/`.

 ## Explore the data